l-aldarondo/Pewlett-Hackard-Analysis/README.md

 ![ERD_final](./Analysis%20Project%20Folder/Pewlett-Hackerd-Analysis%20Folder/Images/ERD_final.png)

-<sub>Figure 1.7 ERD_final
+<sub>Figure 1.7 ERD with final tables structure and relationship

 <br/>

 ### Results

-Four major point from the 2 deliverables
 - There were about **72,458** employees that could potentially be retiring in the upcoming years based on their birth date and hiring date.
-(Figure 1.8)
+(Figure 1.5)
-- The titles that will be more affected by the baby boomers being retiring would be senior engineers with **25,915** and Senior Staff **24,926**.
-(Figure 1.9)
+- The titles that will be more affected by the baby boomers being retiring would be Senior engineers with **25,915** and Senior staff **24,926**.
+(Figure 1.5)
 - The least affected titles was Managers with only **2** employees retiring.
 This could be because there are less management positions compared to non-management positions.
-But could also reflect that the company had a higher rate of turnover for management positions, and the employees occupying these roles are more recent hires that don't meet the client criteria for retirement.
+But could also reflect that the company had a higher rate of turnover for management positions, and the employees occupying these roles are more recent hires that don't meet the client criteria for retirement.(Fig 1.5
-- The mentorship elegibility table reflected that there are about **1549** employees that meet the client criteria to mentore the next generation.
+- The mentorship elegibility table reflected that there are about **1,549** employees that meet the client criteria to mentore the next generation.(Fig 1.6)

 <br/>

 ## Summary

-- There would be about 72458 roles that would be needed to fill as the "silver tsunami" begins, 36% are senior engineers and 34% are Senior staff.
-We have generated a bar histogram and a pie chart to help with the visualization of the distribution and percentages of retiring titles.(Fig 1.9)
+- There would be about 72,458 roles that would be needed to fill as the "silver tsunami" begins, 36% are senior engineers and 34% are Senior staff.
+We have generated an histogram(Fig 1.8) and a pie chart(Fig 1.9) to help with the visualization of the distribution and percentages of retiring titles.

 <br/>